 A naloxone drip may be instituted, with two thirds of the initial successful dose given over 1 hour in a continuous infusion.

 Case reports have surfaced of laypersons using buprenorphine/naloxone intravenously to reverse a heroin overdose.[40]
-Use of buprenorphine/naloxone has also been reported being used sublingually to reverse acute narcotic overdose.
+Sublingual use of buprenorphine/naloxone to reverse acute narcotic overdose has also been reported.
 A combined overdose can potentially provide false reassurance to the practitioner, and caution should be exercised in patients receiving both medications.

 Narcotic bowel syndrome is also a possible manifestation of opiate toxicity, characterized by abdominal pain that worsens with short- or long-term use of escalating doses of narcotic pain medication.
 It may occur in patients who have no preexisting gastrointestinal problems, either in acute settings in which opiates are administered for another injury or when the potential hyperalgesic effects of long-term opiate use are not recognized.